-Medical care: There is a doctor in Mfuwe, about an hours drive away, as well as a local doctor at the clinic closer to Tafika.
-For more serious emergencies Tafika has links with a flying doctors service.
+- There is a doctor in Mfuwe, about an hour's drive away, as well as a local doctor at the clinic closer to Tafika.
+For medical emergencies, Tafika has links with a flying-doctor service.

-Security measures: Several night watchmen patrol the camp at night
+- Several nightwatchmen patrol the camp at night

-Laundry facilities: A complimentary laundry service is included, but this does not include ladies underwear; soap for this is provided in the rooms.
-Note that clothes are hand washed and coal ironed.
+- A complimentary laundry service is included, but this does not include ladies' underwear; laundry soap for this is provided in the chalets.
+Note that clothes are hand-washed, air dried and coal-ironed.

 - Accepted payment on location